dvhdr/launchpad-pro/README.md

 If you only want to build using the command line, you might want to run your Vagrant box headless, which you can do by modifying the Vagrantfile: `vb.gui = false`.
 You can also add more CPUs, RAM etc. if you want.

 If prefer, you can install the gcc-arm toolchain on your local machine, or you might already have it.
 You can find all you need [here](http://gnuarmeclipse.livius.net/).

+It appears that VirtualBox does not yet work on Windows 10.